During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 Could the speed issues be resolved?

-If you’re on Wix or Squarespace, you should be able to speed up your site with some technical knowledge, time, and (probably) some spare cash for an extension or two.
+Whether you’re on Wix, GoDaddy Website Builder, or Squarespace, you should be able to speed up your site with some technical knowledge, time, and (probably) some spare cash for an extension or two.

 We’ve certainly seen some fast Wix sites out there.

-And in our opinion, that type of user is likely to make up most of Wix and Squarespace’s client base.
-After all, launching a site quickly, and not requiring technical knowledge are the selling points of those platforms, right?
+And in our opinion, that type of user is likely to make up most of Wix, GoDaddy Website Builder and Squarespace’s client base.
+After all, launching a site quicklyand not requiring technical knowledge are the selling points of those platforms, right?

-So we hope that future builds will start to address the out-the-box issues with speed.
+So we hope that future builds continue addressing the out-of-he-box issues with speed.

-We should also point out here that this was the out-the-box speed of our WordPress and Joomla sites.
-With some page speed optimization, we’d certainly be able to get them to run even faster.
+We should also point out here that this was the out-of-the-box speed of our WordPress and Joomla sites.
+With some page speed optimization, we’d certainly be able to get them to run even faster and/or continue running fast with more content/features on the site.

 Support for On-Page SEO fundamentals